Economic Neutral Position: How to best replicate not fully replicable liabilities: Application to Solvency II Market Risk Measurement

 Let us now analyze the total SCR of a modular risk model, which uses the ENP as risk-neutral reference portfolio for market risk measurement, and compare it with the outcome of an integrated risk model.
-We assume that the surplus is of the form (\ref{eq:DefSphiSimplif}).
-The non-hedgeable SCR$_L$\footnote{defined as the VaR99.5\% of the surplus if all capital market factors are fixed at their current value and only the insurance risk factors vary} is measured in the insurance risk module and can be set to one without loss of generality.
-The market risk SCR$_M$ is measured by the VaR99.5\% of the mismatch portfolio of assets minus ENP, i.e.~$ S(\phi) = (\phi - \phi^*) \cdot X - \phi$, and is a function of the units $\phi$ of the financial asset $X$.
-For the sake of simplicity the total SCR$_T$ is calculated by aggregating SCR$_L$ and SCR$_M$ based on the square root formula, which is also used in the Solvency II standard formula (remember that $L$ and $X$ are assumed to be independent): $SCR_T= \sqrt{SCR_L^2 + SCR_M^2}$.
+We assume that the surplus $S$ is of the form (\ref{eq:DefSphiSimplif}) for the one-dimensional case.
+Let us consider the Solvency II risk measure $\VaR_\alpha[S]$ with risk tolerance $1\!-\!\alpha = 99.5\%$.
+The non-hedgeable ${\rm SCR}_L$ of the insurance liabilities is computed in the insurance risk module (e.g. the P/C module).
+For our simple example ${\rm SCR}_L$ equals our definition of $q$ and can be set to one without loss of generality (${\rm SCR}_L = q = \VaR_\alpha[L] = 1$).
+The market risk SCR$_M$ is measured by the value-at-risk of the mismatch portfolio of assets minus ENP, i.e.~$ S_M(\phi) = (\phi - \phi^*) \cdot X - \phi$, and is a function of the units $\phi$ of the financial asset $X$.
+For the sake of simplicity the total SCR$_T$ of the surplus is calculated by aggregating SCR$_L$ and SCR$_M$ based on the square root formula, which is also used in the Solvency II standard formula (remember that $L$ and $X$ are assumed to be independent): ${\rm SCR}_T= \sqrt{{\rm SCR}_L^2 + {\rm SCR}_M^2}$.
 This aggregation method is only valid for a sum of normally distributed stochastic variables.
 Therefore we assume that both risk drivers $L$ and $X$ follow a normal distribution, i.e.~we violate here the positivity assumption on $X$ for technical reasons.
 Otherwise the aggregation method needs to be adjusted accordingly.

-Figure \ref{fig:SCR_total} compares the total SCR$_T$ of the modular risk model with the total SCR of the integrated model, which is simply the value-at-risk of $S(\phi)$ at risk tolerance $1\!-\!\alpha = 99.5\%$ with joint stochastics of all risk drivers.
+Figure \ref{fig:SCR_total} compares the total SCR$_T$ of the modular risk model with the total SCR$_T$ of the integrated model, which is simply the value-at-risk of $S(\phi)$ at risk tolerance $1\!-\!\alpha = 99.5\%$ with joint stochastics of all risk drivers.

 The integrated and the ENP-based modular approach yield in good approximation the same total SCR, as desired.
 Only if the asset value $\phi$ differs strongly from the risk minimal value $\phi^*$, deviations between the outcomes of the two models can be observed.
 This is due to the fact, that the square root formula used for aggregation only holds for a sum of normally distributed stochastic variables.
 Due to the product structure $L \cdot X$ the total distribution of the surplus is in general not normally distributed (even though both $L$ and $X$ are normally distributed).
 This effect can be healed to some extent by refining the aggregation method for the modular model.